isternberg/JavaDesignPatterns/README.md

 The <a href="https://en.wikipedia.org/wiki/Decorator_pattern">decorator pattern</a>
 adds functionality to an existing object by wrapping it.
-Using the decorator pattern allows for crating objects with various behaviours, without having to create special subclasses just for these behaviours. [<a href="https://github.com/isternberg/JavaDesignPatterns/tree/master/src/decorator" >source code</a>]
+Using the decorator pattern allows for creating objects with various behaviours, without having to create special subclasses just for these behaviours. [<a href="https://github.com/isternberg/JavaDesignPatterns/tree/master/src/decorator" >source code</a>]

 The <a href="https://en.wikipedia.org/wiki/Facade_pattern">facade pattern</a>